janpetzold/hyperstore/README.md

     # Take the network interface ID to get the public IP of the service
     aws ec2 describe-network-interfaces --network-interface-ids eni-0f842741f2c157970 | grep PublicIp

+## Database

+We use Redis both for logging activity and the actual "data" that is being processed.
+For now there is just a single DB instance in eu-central-1 that covers all global services.

+The Redis DB is set up vi terraform just like all other resources.
+Publi internet access is not possible, therefore a Bastion jumphost is also set up.
+To connect to it run

+    terraform output

+and check the `ssh` command there.
+This tunnel can also be setup in [Medis](https://getmedis.com/) client.

+To use this with `redis-cli` locally port forwarding needs to be enabled.
+To do this run

+    ssh -i bastion_ssh_key.pem -L 6379:eu-redis-cluster.jks2ei.0001.euc1.cache.amazonaws.com:6379 ec2-user@3.72.75.155

+Replace Bastion host IP address and Cluster URL accordingly.
+Leave this command open.
+Now in another terminal just run

+    redis-cli

+where you can interact with the remote database.

+## Debugging

+Prepare debugging via

+    pecl install xdebug

+I had a .vscode/launch.json with the following content:

+    {
+        "version": "0.2.0",
+        "configurations": [
+        {
+            "name": "Listen for Xdebug",
+                "type": "php",
+            "request": "launch",
+            "port": 9003
+        }
+        ]
+    }

+And I needed to update php.ini for debugging to work:

+    xdebug.mode = debug
+    xdebug.start_with_request = yes
+    xdebug.client_port = 9003
+    xdebug.client_host = "127.0.0.1"

+Then just start "Listen for XDebug" in VSCode Run & Debug menu.
+Install the PHPUnit and PHP Debug extensions beforehand.

 ## Deploy